 That morphed into pursuing an English degree online through Mary Baldwin University.
 When I found myself facing a choice between Literature of the Restoration (yawn) and The Writing of Fiction, I chose the writing course, which was taught by the wonderful Sarah Kennedy, author of the Cross and Crown Series.

 Two weeks into the writing class, I broke my right ankle.

-Don’t text and walk.
-Just don’t.
+Did I mention that the break occurred mere hours before I was supposed to leave for France?
+Well, it did.
+It was really quite dramatic.
 The online writing class became a refuge during eight weeks I was stuck at home recovering.
 I began what is now my first novel.
 When the class ended, I kept writing.

 For links to my work, see my Published work and notices page.
 To view my Author’s Guild profile, click here.

 For rights inquiries, please contact my literary agent, Mark Gottlieb at Trident Media Group: (212) 333-1506.

 3 thoughts on “About”

 Lisa, I found your story “Confab” in Gargoyle magazine #66.
 Yours was one of the best stories in the issue.